bridgeutopia/simple-sinatra-mvc/README.md

 $ rake db:migrate
 ```

-To start the application, use `shotgun`:
+To start the server, use `shotgun`:

 ```bash
 $ bundle exec shotgun config.ru